shanebweaver/mycoblog/_posts/2019-02-01-martha-build.md

 Configure the humidistat to turn on at 70% and off at 85% to create the regulated climate for your mushrooms.

-Configure the thermostat controller to turn on/off somewhere between 60-70F degrees.
-For the space my tent is in, I found it fair to have it maintain ~65F degrees.
+Configure the thermostat controller to turn on/off somewhere between 55-65F degrees.
+For the space my tent is in, I found it fair to have it maintain ~60F degrees.
 If I had a more powerful heater, I might dial it in more, but I'm really relying on the ambient temperature to be relatively stable.
 Again, this is *not* an outdoor build.

 Fill the humidifier tote with a few inches of water; At least enough for the ultrasonic humidier ring to float.
+Also make sure the mist maker isn't shooting water into the fan.

 ## Operation

 Operations is pretty simple for this unit.
-Simply ensure that the humidifer doesn't run dry, and that is about it.
+Ensure that the humidifier doesn't run dry, and that is about it.
 The system will continuously regulate the humidity/temperature/FAE balance, and all you have to do is wait!

 ## Maintenance + Cleaning